nicolodiamante/keyave/README.md

    auth       sufficient     pam_tid.so
    ```

-4. **Save and Test**: After editing, save the changes, close the editor, and test the new configuration by using the sudo command in Terminal.
+5. **Save and Test:** After editing, save the changes, close the editor, and test the new configuration by using the sudo command in Terminal.

 These steps enable Touch ID authentication for sudo commands on macOS Sonoma and later versions.
 For automated setup, consider using a script as outlined below.